sgich/Moringa_Data_Science_Core_W4_Independent_Project_2021_01_STEPHEN_GICHONGE_Python_Notebook/README.md

 ## _Motivation_ ##
-The project goal is to check a hypothesis that on weekdays in France a certain postal code had more or less usage compared to the other.
+The project goal is to check a hypothesis that on weekdays in France for two randomly selected Postal Codes whether the mean number of blue cars taken is different.

 ## _Authors and Acknowledgment_ ##
 sgich,